Adding a tax rate while submitting an expense ensures accurate total cost calculations.

 You can select predefined tax rates, which helps businesses differentiate between net and gross amounts and track taxes for reporting.

-Enabling the Tax Feature
+Enabling the Tax for Expenses Feature

-The tax rate field is enabled by default for all organizations, but filling it in is optional.
+The tax rate field for expenses is enabled by default for all organizations, but filling it in is optional.
+When entering an expense, you can select a tax rate from a dropdown menu.

 Good to Know: Setting Up Tax Rates